Singapore Overview

 Banking & Finance

-Opening a bank account in Singapore requires a valid Employment Pass, Dependent Pass, or Long-Term Visit Pass; tourist visa holders cannot open accounts.
-Major local banks are DBS, OCBC, and UOB; international banks include Standard Chartered, Citibank, and HSBC.
-Credit history does not transfer from foreign countries; newcomers typically require 6–12 months of local income records to qualify for a credit card.
-Mortgages for foreigners purchasing private property require a minimum 25% down payment; interest rates on SGD-denominated mortgages average 3.8% for a 30-year term.
-Singapore has no exchange controls — capital moves freely in and out.
-As a FATF member and Common Reporting Standard (CRS) signatory, Singapore banks conduct thorough KYC and source-of-funds checks, particularly for high-value accounts.
-The Monetary Authority of Singapore (MAS) is the central bank and integrated financial regulator.
+Opening a bank account here requires a valid Employment Pass, Dependent Pass, or Long-Term Visit Pass.
+Tourist visa holders cannot open accounts.
+The local big three are DBS, OCBC, and UOB; on the international side you'll see Standard Chartered, Citibank, and HSBC.
+Foreign credit history doesn't follow you across the border — most newcomers wait 6–12 months of local income records before a first credit card gets approved.
+Mortgages for foreigners on private property require a 25% minimum down payment; SGD-denominated mortgage rates currently sit around 3.8% on a 30-year term.
+There are no exchange controls — capital moves in and out freely.
+As a member and Common Reporting Standard () signatory, Singapore banks run thorough KYC and source-of-funds checks, particularly on high-value accounts.
+The Monetary Authority of Singapore (MAS) is the central bank and the single integrated financial regulator.

 Cryptocurrency Regulation

-Singapore is one of the world's most clearly regulated cryptocurrency jurisdictions.
-Digital payment tokens (DPT) are regulated by the Monetary Authority of Singapore under the Payment Services Act 2019 (amended 2021).
-Crypto exchanges must hold a Major Payment Institution (MPI) or Standard Payment Institution (SPI) licence.
-Capital gains on cryptocurrency are not taxed, as Singapore has no capital gains tax.
-However, crypto received as payment for goods or services, or income from crypto trading conducted as a business, is taxed as ordinary income.
+Singapore is one of the world's clearer crypto regimes, and that clarity is a big part of why so many funds and Web3 outfits set up here.
+Digital payment tokens (DPT) sit under MAS via the Payment Services Act 2019 (amended 2021).
+Exchanges need either a Major Payment Institution (MPI) or Standard Payment Institution (SPI) licence to operate.
+Capital gains on crypto are not taxed — because there is no capital gains tax at all.
+But crypto received as payment for goods or services, or income from crypto trading run as a business, is taxed as ordinary income.
 GST at 9% applies to crypto-to-fiat and crypto-to-goods transactions from January 2020 onwards.
-Retail investors face strict limits on leveraged crypto products.
-Singapore is a significant hub for institutional crypto and Web3 activity, with regulators enforcing AML/CFT rules strictly.
-Offshore crypto income is exempt, provided the territorial exemption conditions are met.
+MAS is openly cautious on retail, so leveraged crypto products for retail investors face hard limits.
+On the institutional and Web3 side Singapore is a serious hub, but AML/CFT enforcement is real, not theatrical.
+Offshore crypto income is exempt under the territorial rules if the qualifying conditions are met.

 Real Estate Market

-Foreigners may purchase private condominium apartments and executive condominiums (after 5 years) in Singapore without restriction.
-Landed property (houses, bungalows) requires government approval and is practically limited to Permanent Residents and citizens.
-The Additional Buyer's Stamp Duty (ABSD) for foreigners is 60% of the purchase price (as of April 2023) — a deliberate policy to cool foreign speculative demand.
-Permanent Residents purchasing their first property pay 5% ABSD; citizens pay 0% on their first.
-Prime District 9/10 condominiums (Orchard, Holland Village) trade at SGD 3,800 per square metre.
-Outside the Core Central Region, private condominiums average SGD 1,800 per square metre.
-Annual property tax for investment properties runs at progressive rates from 10–20% of the Annual Value.
-Rental yields average 3.5% gross in the residential market.
-Long-term capital appreciation has averaged 4% annually over the past decade, supported by strict land supply controls.
+Foreigners can buy private condominium apartments without restriction; executive condominiums open up after 5 years.
+Landed property — houses, bungalows — requires government approval and is in practice reserved for Permanent Residents and Citizens.
+The number that defines this market is the Additional Buyer's Stamp Duty (ABSD): 60% of the purchase price for foreigners since April 2023.
+It is an explicit cooling measure aimed at foreign speculation, and it has done what it was designed to do.
+Permanent Residents pay 5% ABSD on a first property; Citizens pay 0% on a first.
+Prime District 9/10 condominiums (Orchard, Holland Village) trade around $2,800 per square metre; outside the Core Central Region, private condominiums average closer to $1,300 per square metre.
+Annual property tax on investment properties runs at progressive rates from 10–20% of the Annual Value.
+Gross rental yields average about 3.5%.
+Long-term capital appreciation has averaged 4% annually over the past decade — not spectacular, but steady, supported by strict government control of land supply.